RETREAT FAQ

 The retreat center is built into a hillside, with pathways and stairs connecting each space.

 This terraced layout creates the expansive views across the lake.
-Guests should feel comfortable moving between levels.
-(Don’t worry, Lake Atitlan’s weather is often referred to as “Eternal Spring”, so you won’t be walking in the sweltering heat!)
+Guests should feel comfortable walking stairs and moving between levels.
+(Lake Atitlan’s weather is often referred to as “Eternal Spring”, so you won’t be walking in the sweltering heat, but you will get your daily steps!)

 ———————————